 2) Go to the journal publisher homepage (a search of the journal name on Google should quickly identify their location).
 Look for a link labeled “journals” or “electronic journals.”
 Once you get to the main journals page, look for links labeled “alerts” or “my account” and follow directions for setting up these services with that particular publisher.
 Most publishers will provide alerts free to anyone, even if your local library does not have a subscription to the journal, but it usually requires a registration process because they will need to have your email address and preferences on file.

-Some electronic journal publishers likely to be of interest to librarians include:
+Some electronic journal publishers likely to be of interest to science librarians include:

 American Library Association – Products & Publications section